wholeGenomeSequencingAnalysisPipeline/BacPipe/README.md

 ### A) Overall:

 A cross sample illustration of the various tools results.
 It is useful where more than one sample are analysed.
 It only covers MLST, resFinder, virulenceFinder and PlasmidFinder tools results.
 In cases where the identified gene is found in more than one location within a sample, their % identify to that gene are shown within the same cell (Comma separated).
-Additionally, a text format of sap-diversity tree will be illustrated (when selecting the outbreak option).
+The alignment and distance calculation between the various isolates calculated via parSNP tools, are summarized in the produced  Newick file ( tree file).
+This text format of snp-diversity tree can be visualized via Gingr, Figtree (http://tree.bio.ed.ac.uk/software/figtree/), or other online tools according to the user preferences.

 ### B) Summarised: